-The submission deadline for this LOI is November 14, 2022 for anticipated July 1, 2023 funding.
+The submission deadline for this LOI is Thursday November 30, 2023 with earliest award start date July 1, 2024.
 Electronic letters of interest (LOIs) must be submitted online via the official Grant Management Site by 5:00 PM Eastern Time on the deadline date.